RyanokTCD/UKB-UnPAC/README.md

 The parser function allows researchers to filter which data to parse based on a user set variable.
 Resaerchers will need to have created a CSV file with the list of patient IDs to be included in the study, and assign the patient ID variable name when calling the function. **This function works by comparing the list of unzipped image files names to the CSV file list, therefore directory names and patient ID in the CSV must match!** Any directory not found on your CSV list will be deleted.

 ## Acquirer
 The acquirer function, as is illustrated above, reads the metadata of the MRI and splits the full body MRI into its component parts based on the name of the series and the series number.
 This can be changed to allow for scans of different anatomical areas to be retained.
-The acquirer function reads the metadata, organizes the files in a neater pathway, based on the work
+The acquirer function reads the metadata, organizes the files in a neater pathway, based on the work of (REFERENCE).
+The acquirer function then discards the unspecified images, to reduce data storage requirments.
+The final product is a file pathway containing a 3D image of only the region of interest, in a specified weight from a specified series.

+## Converter
+The objective of this project was to use segmented images to train U-Net based neural network.
+In order to achieve this both the images and the segments must be stored in the same format.
+To overcome this, the converter script creates a copy of all images in a directory as a NIfTI file.
+This function retains both the DICOM file and the newly generated NIfTI file.

+# Application
+We believe that this package and the included function will be extremley benefical to the research community.
+The most evident application is the analysis of the UKB, however with small alterations to the code, and an undertsnading of the image formats, these functions could be applied to any large scale 3D radiological databases.
+These fucntions automate what is a repetitive task in this type of research and can also do it in a fraction of the time, saving time and resources.
+The entire pipeline from start to finish takes approx. 11.1 seconds per pateint.
+This could not be achieved at this speed manually.

+For more information see our published paper (LINK), or visit the usage document on how to apply it to your own research.